naikel/BDSup2Sub/README.md

 Author
 ------

-Originally created by Volker Oth (2009); currently maintained and developed by Miklos Juhasz
+BDSup2Sub Enhanced is developed by Naikel Aparicio Original BDSup2Sub was originally created by Volker Oth (2009) and currently maintained and developed by Miklos Juhasz

 More information
 ----------------